By Hugo Seymour, COO, Della

 Level 0 automation will be very familiar to most people in the legal profession.
 Worldwide the majority of the time a legal professional reads a document it is without any technical input, beyond the use of templates and applications like MS Word.
 With armies of junior and mid-level lawyers pouring over multiple documents for days on end.
-That is not to say that the existing human-led process is not fit for purpose.
-It is perfectly possible to drive one of the earliest generations of car to your chosen destination.
-It may be difficult, uncomfortable and potentially less safe than if you were driving a modern car like that which you can identify transmission by vin, but it will get the job done.

 However, I would argue that you have to keep working just to stand still, especially in legal, with the constant demand for efficiency.
 So the broader question is what the cost of remaining at status quo will be for society and the legal market?
 Driverless cars and transportation-as-a-service will change lives and help to cut carbon emissions.
 For consumers of legal services, the benefits of automated services are equally clear – improved access to faster and cheaper services and a deeper understanding of an individual or a business’s rights and obligations.

 Pushing the AI-ccelerator

 The majority of today’s legal AI document review and augmentation tools have reached Level 1.
 This is changing.
 The contributions of Google and other have driven sectoral moves towards using larger language models.
 This allows for a system that can generalise from one task to another.
 Simultaneously, the use of additional datasets facilitates transfer learning, which further reduces the need to train models for individual scenarios.
 This means that you rarely train a project from scratch, which makes these systems far more usable.

 Now, the first, tentative steps for reviewing well-understood documents, like NDAs or an organisation’s own contracts, are making the move to Level 3.